Teacher and student work on computer

 Everyday Math

-This class teaches students how to apply basic math skills to situations everyone encounters on a daily basis.
+This class teaches students how to apply basic math skills to situations everyone encounters daily.
 Concepts covered are related to money, time, recipes and more.

 LEISR-0070-075, $199